seanfisk/personal-chef-repo/config/osx/unautomated.md

 * Firefox

-  Disable the auto-redirection of domains.
+  - Disable the auto-redirection of domains.
 Specifically this is annoying for `localhost`.
 Hopefully this will be synced.
 See http://cdivilly.wordpress.com/2013/08/15/disable-firefox-redirecting-to-localhost-com/.
+  - Google Talk plugin needs to be blocked, as it forces a transition to the discrete GPU even when the plugin really isn't being used [i.e., not in hangouts]).

 * Login items